papiche/NIP-101/README.md

 ### 3. Publishing

 -   To post **as** a specific location grid cell (e.g., an automated bot reporting for a UMAP cell), derive the appropriate GeoKey `nsec` using the method in Specification 1 and publish a kind 1 event signed with it.
 The event SHOULD include the `latitude`, `longitude`, and `application` tags.
--   Regular users posting *about* ahve a default a location recorded with their personal key provided during Astroport registration.
+-   Regular users posting *about* have a default location recorded with their personal key provided during Astroport registration.
 This location is used when geo data is found in event.

 ### 4. Subscribing and Filtering